Skier suffocates to death after getting caught in chairlift

 VAIL, Colo.
 (AP) - A skier appears to have suffocated to death at a Colorado resort after he fell through an opening in a chairlift seat and became caught with his coat wrapped around his head and neck, officials said.

-Jason Varnish of Short Hills, New Jersey, died of positional asphyxia on Thursday at Vail Mountain’s Blue Sky Basin area, according to Eagle County Coroner Kara Bettis.
+Jason Varnish of Short Hills, New Jersey, died of positional asphyxia Thursday at Vail Mountain’s Blue Sky Basin area, according to Eagle County Coroner Kara Bettis.

-The death has been ruled an accident and authorities are still investigating how it happened, the Vail Daily reported.
+The death has been ruled an accident but authorities are still investigating how it happened, the Vail Daily reported.

 Bettis said an initial investigation found the chairlift’s folding seat was upright instead of in the down position, leaving a gap.
 Varnish’s coat became caught in the chair when he slipped through the gap.